‘Just the smart ticket’: more rail passengers than ever before can go paperless

 - saving time as they can buy online from anywhere and can skip queues at ticket machines, with 22% of journeys in 2018 made on tickets bought online, up from 7% in 2013.

 - allowing them to go paperless, ending the days of lost tickets with passes stored securely on a phone or a card.
-It’s also forest friendly, with the equivalent of almost 1,200 km or the distance from London to Edinburgh and back in traditional orange paper tickets saved in the first two months of this year alone.

 - connecting information about their journey to a personal account, enabling ‘one click compensation’ as already available on some operators, so it’s simple and easy for customers to claim compensation as train companies and Network Rail work together to improve punctuality.